Geology of the South Downs National Park: Beach and tidal flats

 Shingle, sand and gravel etc occur around the mouths of the Cuckmere and Ouse rivers.
 A storm beach extends from the mouth of the Ouse southeast to the end of the esplanade at Seaford.
 Sediments around Arundel are regarded as raised marine deposits.
 Each of these deposits is of Holocene age.

 Artificial ground

 Ground surfaces which have been raised or otherwise formed by human activity are classed as artificial.
 They include railway and major road embankments, together with quarry spoil and landfill for example.
 Small examples occur throughout the national park.
 Some of the more striking examples are those at Midhurst which are associated with the former Midhurst Brickworks.

 Landslide deposits

-Rock debris at the foot of the high chalk cliffs at Beachy Head at the eastern extremity of the national park is landslipped material.
+Rock debris at the foot of the high chalk cliffs at Beachy Head at the eastern extremity of the national park is landslide material.
 Cliff falls are common on the steep to vertical chalk cliffs of this coast, though most lie just outside of the national park.
 Several areas of landslip occur in the vicinity of Petersfield and north towards Farnham at the junction of the Gault with the overlying Upper Greensand.